 Now let us discuss the various SQL database types:

-PostgreSQL is a type of database that is more advanced than MySQL solutions.
-PostgreSQL combines the traditional table-based approach with user-defined objects to create more resilient databases that can support and analyze complex data.
+PostgreSQL is a type of database that is more advanced than MySQL database.
+PostgreSQL combines the traditional table-based approach with user-defined objects to create more resilient databases that support and analyze complex data.
 PostgreSQL is an open-source, freely accessible service owned by the PostgreSQL Global Development Group.

 SQLite can be used within other applications to improve their storage capabilities.
 It is often used as the on-disk file format for financial analysis and cataloging applications.